 What Happens If You Not Got Treatment Against Gonorrhea?

-If you leave gonorrhea untreated it will cause you major and permanent health problems including eye, heart, joint, or heart damage.
+If you leave untreated gonorrhea it will cause you major and permanent health problems including eye, heart, joint, or heart damage.

-• The clap can cause damage to the tube which carries sperm and also cause infertility in men
+- The clap can cause damage to the tube which carries sperm and also cause infertility in men

 How To Prevent Gonorrhea?

-• Use condoms with water-based lubricants
+- Use condoms with water-based lubricants

-• Limit your partners or have polygamy relations without having any STD
+- Limit your partners or have polygamy relations without having any STD

-• A regular checkup from your physician
+- A regular checkup from your physician

-• Use dental dams for oral practice
+- Use dental dams for oral practice

 Who is at Risk for Gonorrhea?

-• Already infected from clapping and making sexual contact or transmitted infections
+- Already infected from clapping and making sexual contact or transmitted infections

-• unprotected sex with more than one person
+- unprotected sex with more than one person

-Why Is It Called The Clap?
+Why Is Gonorrhea Called The Clap?

 The slang or nicknames for the clap disease are usually based on the disease itself or a very prominent aspect that defines the disease.
 As for the clap, there are different theories speculating on the origin of the term.
-If you are suffering from such kind of symptoms, contact to the nearest general physician to get proper knowledge about your condition
+If you are suffering from such kind of symptoms, contact the nearest general physician to get proper knowledge about your condition

-What is the Clap STD? – Theories
+What is the Clap Sexually Transmitted Disease? – Theories

 Many people have the same question What is the Clap STD?
-There are various different theories around the term “the clap”.
+There are various theories around the term “the clap”.
 Here we mention three of why gonorrhea is called the clap std.

-• Some etymologists believe that the term is based on an old-archaic English word “clappan” which means “beating or throbbing”.
+- Some etymologists believe that the term is based on an old-archaic English word “clappan” which means “beating or throbbing”.
 This can be used to define the symptoms caused by gonorrhea, like painful urination and swelling of the penis or vagina.

 Gonorrhea – The Clap STD | In Recent Times